xarantolus/jsonextract/README.md

 The [`stackoverflow-chart` example](examples/stackoverflow-chart/main.go) shows how to extract the reputation chart data of a StackOverflow user.
 Extracted data is then used to draw the same chart using Go:

 ![Comparing chart from StackOverflow and the scraped and drawn result](.github/img/comparison-stackoverflow.png)

+### Notes
+After passing the `io.Reader` to functions of this package, you should no longer use it afterwards.
+It might be read to the end, but in cases of stopping (using `ErrStop`) some data might remain in the reader.

 ### [License](LICENSE)